huhumt/vimrc_huhumt/README.md

 INSTALLATION

-1. run script by "./auto_install.sh"
+1. run script by "./auto_install.sh", maybe first you need run "chmod 755 auto_install.sh"
 2. enter into vim and install plugins by ":PlugInstall"
 3. all okay, enjoy your new vim